What was Harper Lee's Net Worth?

 In 1949, Harper moved to New York City to follow her dreams of becoming a writer.
 She struggled for several years, working as a ticket agent for Eastern Airlines and for the British Overseas Air Corp (BOAC).
 While in the city, Lee was reunited with old friend Truman Capote, one of the literary rising stars of the time.
 She also befriended Broadway composer and lyricist Michael Martin Brown and his wife Joy and eventually moved in with the couple.

 Life-Changing Christmas Gift

-As we all know now, "To Kill a Mockingbird" would go on to become one of the most important and perennially-successful books in American history.
-As of this writing, TKAM has sold over 40 million copies worldwide and has been reprinted in 40 languages.
+"To Kill a Mockingbird" is one of the most important and perennially-successful books in American history.
+As of this writing, it has sold over 40 million copies worldwide and has been reprinted in 40 languages.
 Even 50 years later, the book sells approximately 1 million copies per year.

-According to legal papers filed as part of a lawsuit against Harper's former book agent, it was revealed that the Harper Lee earns approximately $3.2 million per year in royalties from her book.
-Roughly $9,2000 per day.
-All from something she wrote more than 50 years ago!
+According to legal filings made during a 2013 lawsuit Harper filed against her former book agent, at that point Harper Lee was regularly earning around $3.2 million per year in royalties from her book.
+That worked out to around $9,200 in royalties every single day.
+All from something she wrote more than 50 years ago at that point!

 Relationship with Truman Capote

 Having met as children, Lee and Capote remained lifelong friends.
 In Capote's first novel, 1948's semi-autobiographical "Other Voices, Other Rooms," Lee served as the model for one of the characters.
 Lee also helped Capote more directly with his work, most famously assisting him in the research for his landmark true crime novel "In Cold Blood," which was published in 1966.
 As Capote began pursuing a more decadent celebrity lifestyle, Lee grew progressively more distanced from him, as she preferred to live quietly and anonymously.